 The main aim of this course is to provide students with the tools to conduct and evaluate basic research.
-The students learn how to evaluate Students receive an appropriate research design link between theory and methods is discussed and students learn how to independently evaluate and choose a research question and an appropriate research design.
-Students receive an introduction on how to use the university library resources (with a focus on article search) to find relevant literature or research on a given topic.
+An appropriate research design link between theory and methods is discussed and students learn how to independently evaluate and choose a research question and an appropriate research design.
 The conceptual bases of sociological research are discussed and described, along with criteria for concept definition and assessment.
 The difference between sociological description and causality is described and discussed.
 In the second part of the course, students receive a brief repetition to basic descriptive analysis along with an introduction to data management with the statistical software Stata.
 Common sources of error in existing data sets are discussed and investigated using simple sensitivity analysis and simple regression analyses are estimated.

 An important goal of the course is to increase interaction among students and promote cooperation.
 Group work in rotating groups is therefore an important part of the course and participation in group work/discussions is mandatory.
 In addition to group exercises, the students need to hand in a halfway individual assignment as well as a final exam in terms of a review of a scientific article.
 The article is chosen after consultation with the course instructor.
-The written article review is handed in at the seminars concluding the course and at these seminars students will also orally present the chosen article and their review of it to their peers.
+The written article review is handed in before the seminars concluding the course and at these seminars students will also orally present the chosen article and their review of it to their peers.
 The oral as well as the written presentation provides students with practical training in understanding and reporting on the research of others in such a way that it become comprehensible to others.